-Ravens' Lamar Jackson hits head hard on ground, ruled out for rest of playoff game
+Ravens' Lamar Jackson hits head hard on turf, ruled out for rest of playoff game

 Baltimore was struggling the entire game

-Lamar Jackson injured his head during the Baltimore Ravens’ divisional-round playoff game against the Buffalo Bills on Saturday night and did not return.
+Quarterback Lamar Jackson injured his head during the Baltimore Ravens’ divisional-round NFL playoff game against the Buffalo Bills on Saturday night and did not return.

-Jackson was hurt at the end of the third quarter when his head hit the ground and his neck snapped backward.
-He walked to the locker room under his own power and was put into the concussion protocol.
-As the clock ticked down, the Ravens announced that Jackson was done for the game.
+Jackson was hurt at the end of the third quarter when his head hit the turf and his neck snapped backward.
+He walked to the locker room under his own power and was put into the league's concussion protocol.
+As the clock ticked down, the Ravens announced Jackson was done for the game.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Rookie Tyler Huntley game into the game for Jackson with the Ravens down 17-3.
+Rookie backup QB Tyler Huntley game into the game for Jackson with the Ravens down 17-3.

 Jackson was injured on the drive after he threw a Pick Six to Bills cornerback Taron Johnson.
 The defensive back returned the ball 101 yards for a touchdown, tying a playoff record.
 The score put Buffalo up two touchdowns.